adbose/personal-website/content/_index.md

 Hello, and welcome to my blog!
 I am glad that you stopped by.

-This site is mainly a professional journal where I write about engineering and technology, while also trying to document my experiences and lessons working in software development.
+This site is a mainly a journal of my experiences and lessons in programming, along with some occasional opinions and writeups on technology.

-Feel free to browse around and leave any comments.
-You can read more about me [here](about) or find my latest updates [here](posts).
+You can find updates on the things I am working on [here](posts), or read more about me [here](about).

 See you around!